 The Autopsy of Jane Doe is a 2016 British-American horror feature film directed by André Øvredal (Scary Stories to Tell in the Dark; Trollhunter) from a screenplay written by Ian B. Goldberg (Dead of Summer; Terminator: The Sarah Connor Chronicles) and Richard Naing.
-The movie stars Brian Cox (Trick ‘r Treat; The Ring; Manhunter), Emile Hirsch and Ophelia Lovibond.
+The movie stars Brian Cox (Trick ‘r Treat; The Ring; Manhunter), Emile Hirsch (Son; Freaks) and Ophelia Lovibond.

 In small-town Virginia, police are called to a gruesome crime scene where a family has been massacred in their own house.
 In the basement, an even more disturbing discovery is made: the partially buried corpse of a woman.

 The cops take this unidentified victim to a small, family-run morgue, where they ask proprietor Tommy Tilden (Brian Cox) to perform an urgent forensic analysis in order to help determine what happened at the blood-stained house.
 Tommy’s son Austen (Emile Hirsch) cancels a date with his girlfriend (Ophelia Lovibond) in order to help his father perform an autopsy, and the two Tildens set about their grisly examination in the morgue basement.

 Working late into the night as they methodically peel back layers of skin, muscle, and bone, Tommy and Austen are baffled by the lack of external signs of trauma on the victim and the alarming extent of her internal injuries.

 Increasingly perplexed and frustrated by these forensic anomalies, the pair begins to succumb to late-night jitters, getting spooked at apparitions that seem to be lurking in the shadows.